Marfeel/MarfeelCodingStandards/docs/commits.md

 * Use the imperative, present tense: "change" not "changed" nor "changes"
 * Don't capitalize the first letter
 * No dot (.) at the end
-* Try to specify why the change was made (only if it can be exaplained in a short way)
+* Try to specify why the change was made (only if it can be explained in a short way)

 ### Body